emaphp/eMapper/README.md

 $clients = $manager->find(Attr::pets__type()->eq('Dog'));
 ```

-From the point of view of the *Pet* class this is a many-to-one association which is resolved through the **clientID** attribute of the current class, meaning that in this case has to be specified as an argument.
+From the point of view of the *Pet* class this is a many-to-one association.
+The **owner** association is resolved through the **clientId** attribute of the current class, meaning that in this case it has to be specified as an argument of the *@Attr* annotation.

 ```php
 namespace Acme;